-As more and more South Africans begin utilizing cannabidiol oil as a healthier/more natural alternative to treat a range of anxiety, cognition and movement disorders others are finding THC oil is having positive effects on autistic children.
-Heck the pet store down the road now sells THC oil (from presumably under the counter) and I just so happened to have seen first hand a dog with such bad anxiety that it was nerve-wracking just to be in the room with her, get a brand new lease on life because of it.
+As more and more South Africans begin utilizing cannabidiol oil as a healthier/more natural alternative to treat a range of anxiety, cognitive and movement disorders others are finding THC oil is having positive effects on autistic children.
+We just discovered the pet store down the road now sells THC oil (from presumably under the counter) and I just so happened to have seen first hand a dog with such bad anxiety that it was nerve-wracking just to be in the room with her (an anxiety ridden boerboel is no joke people), get a brand new lease on life because of it.

 While the applications seem endless many are just excited by the mere fact that they CAN grow.
 So, with the power of vermiculture (worm farming) on our side, we thought weed give it a bash.

 < Seeds >

 To start, let's be clear, we don't really know what we are doing and therefore did nothing special and this is actually the point!

 The GroPro is a no fuss, very effective tool to grow a range of things and the point here is to show that cannabis can be one of them without trying too hard. ( - and let's be honest here: of all the crops we could choose to make this point with, cannabis is a good one as it's colloquially called 'weed' for a reason.)
 Serious growers should go forth and adjust the growing medium, add any extra nutrients they might like and incorporate any tricks of the trade which take their fancy.

 We obtained 30 seeds from what we are told was 'a big bag of badly grown weed.'
 So these seeds were not feminized (cannabis, rather like avocado plants/trees, for example, has a male and a female sex.
 The female cannabis plant develops buds charged with THC which is what most growers are after).
 This meant a mix of male and female plants.
 The seeds were not of a particular strain and basically were nothing special at all.